syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Layouts

 SfListView supports different layouts such as linear layout and grid layout.
-The linear layout arranges the items in a single column, whereas the grid layout arranges the items in a predefined number of columns and its defined by [SpanCount](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout~SpanCount.html) property.
-Linear layout is default layout for SfListView.
-[SfListView.LayoutManager](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LayoutManagerProperty.html) property is used to define the layout for SfListView.
+The linear layout arranges the items in a single column, whereas the grid layout arranges the items in a predefined number of columns which is defined by [SpanCount](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout~SpanCount.html) property of `GridLayout`.
+[SfListView.LayoutManager](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LayoutManagerProperty.html) property is used to define the layout for SfListView. `LinearLayout` is default layout of SfListView.

 {% tabs %}
 {% highlight xaml %}